Photos

 Mother: Martha Sclater

-Details of John's life remains unclear, as he has been confused quite often with his father and also his son of the same name (and perhaps a grandfather as well).
-(Note: there is no proof of John's parentage, but the circumstantial evidence makes it likely that he was the son of Attorney John Brodie and Martha Sclater.)
-John was educated in the medical field and became a doctor.
-At some point in his youth, John moved to Bermuda where he married and at least his oldest child was born.
-He and his family were probably back in Virginia permanently by 1762.
-While living in Hampton, John served as a surgeon to troops during the American Revolution.
+Details of John's life remains unclear, as he has been confused quite often with his father and also his son of the same name.
+John was educated in the medical field and became a doctor - like his father.
+At some point in his youth, John moved to Bermuda where he married in 1752 and his oldest child was born in 1753.
+While in Bermuda, they probably lived in on Somerset Island in Sandys Parish, where his wife's family was from.
+He and his family moved back to Hampton, Virginia sometime before January 1758.
 Some have listed that John died on January 6, 1782, yet that date was actually when his great-nephew James Brodie died.
 His will (apparently undated) was proven on July 22, 1784.

 John married Elizabeth Poulton on July 3, 1752 in Bermuda 35.
 She was born circa 1732, probably in Bermuda.
 She died before September 25, 1788 in Hampton, Elizabeth City Co., Virginia.